-25 TV Dramas to Binge-Watch Right Now
+28 TV Dramas Definitely Worth Binge-Watching Tonight

 First aired: 2014

-In episode one of Showtime’s newest series “The Affair,” there was an attention-getting twist that proves things aren’t always what they seem.
+In episode one of Showtime’s series “The Affair,” there was an attention-getting twist that proves things aren’t always what they seem.
 Tracing—you guessed it—an affair between Brooklyn teacher and writer Noah (played by Dominic West) and damaged Montauk waitress Allison (Ruth Wilson), we quickly learn that people tend to remember things very differently.
-Also starring Maura Tierney and Joshua Jackson—yes, Pacey from “Dawson’s Creek”—you’ll blow through the first season in no time.
+Also starring Maura Tierney and Joshua Jackson—yes, Pacey from “Dawson’s Creek”—you’ll blow through the first three seasons in no time.
+Stream it here.

 “Beverly Hills, 90210”